Buddhist Psychotherapy; Counselling & Stress Management

 Mindfulness Therapy (one to one)

 Special Note: In principle according to our tradition we don’t charge on our services.
 We are a charitable organisation working for the community.
-We have no other means to survive other than public donations.
-According to the tradition, all our services are (should be) Free.
-However, we have to recover the initial cost of running of the certain courses or services.
+According to the tradition, all our services are (should be) free of charge.
+However, as we have no government funding and have no income other than donations, we have to recover the initial cost of running certain courses or services.
 Therefore we kindly accept donations.
-For One to one individual sessions (Psychotherapy, Counselling, Stress Management or Mindfulness Meditation) suggested £20 per session.
-All sessions include two hours.
-Members can contribute £10 per session for first four sessions and then free.
-Member are those who make monthly standing orders.
-Please note, lots of other free support (Free Services) or concessions are available if you have any difficult circumstances.
+For one to one individual sessions (Psychotherapy, Counselling, Stress Management or Mindfulness Meditation) the suggested donation is £10 although larger amounts will be gratefully received if the circumstances of those attending our sessions permits this.
+Please note, other free support or concessions are available if you have difficult circumstances.
 Please feel free to speak to us.
 We are very happy to help our community.

 ------ Further insights into Buddhist Counselling & Psychotherapy -------